Latin American cuisine: Central America

 Central American cuisine is a fusion of Indigenous, Spanish and African influence.
 Most of the countries are within the Mesoamerica cultural and historic region.
-Some of its staple foods, such as maize, bell peppers, squash, beans, and tomatoes, originated and are native to the region and over time have become basic staples in other international cuisines around the world.
+Some of its staple foods, such as maize, bell pepper, squash, beans, and tomatoes, originated and are native to the region and over time have become basic staples in other international cuisines around the world.

 Its cuisine varies with its geographical areas, as well as its demographics.
 In the Pacific coasts of the countries in Central America, the influence of its food is more of an Indigenous and European infusion.
 In the Caribbean coast the fusion is more of an Indigenous and African fusion.
 The exceptions are El Salvador and Belize, the other two countries that do not border both the Pacific and Caribbean.
 However, their cuisines still possess a fusion of all three cuisines because of their own diverse history, and their neighboring countries' demographics.

 Another staple in both Pacific and Caribbean cuisine of the area is rice.
 It is accompanied by meat (pork, beef, and chicken) or seafood.
 Dishes mixed with rice are common throughout the region, an example being gallopinto.
 The Caribbean coasts of Central America also have a more heavy usage of dishes containing coconut (milk, oil, etc.).